M0E33YZW/furima-35009/README.md

 ### Association

-- has_many  :items    , dependent: :destroy
+- has_many  :items
-- has_many  :comments , dependent: :destroy
+- has_many  :comments
 - has_many  :orders